-As a group, think of an upcoming presentation.
+Think of a presentation you will be developing and delivering soon.
 Write an opening using the four elements of the CABA model.
 Credibility : Inform the audience why you are uniquely qualified to speak to them.
 Attention: What will you say to grab their attention in your opening?
 Body : What are the key point(s) you will provide in the body of the presentation?
 Audience : What can you provide to connect to your audience?
 Show empathy for them.